 Digital Investment Plan (DIP) Policy

-A structured approach to whole of government digital planning.
+A structured approach to whole-of-government digital planning.

 The DIP policy sets minimum standards to guide consistent, long-term digital investment planning across the Australian Public Service.